about nala

 • First examination administered to 90 legal assistants across the US with 48 achieving the Certified Legal Assistant Credential

-• NALA welcomes first affiliate associations (Colorado and Ohio)
+• NALA welcomes first affiliated associations (Colorado and Ohio)

 • NALA Manual for Legal Assistants, first edition, published by West Publishing Company